ceccon-t/JenAI/README.md

 ## How to build the project

 This is a simple Maven project, so the easiest way to build it is running `mvn clean package` in the JenAI folder (assuming Maven is installed - if not, check its site and install from there).
 A jar file containing everything the application needs to run will be created at `JenAI/target/JenAI-<VERSION>.jar`.

+## How to run the automated tests

+The simplest way is to run `mvn test` on the main folder of the application.

 ## More info